dekarrin/ictiobus/docs/fishi-usage.md

 ##### (old content below this)
-*NOTE: this document is being kept for historical purproses, and some content may be correct, but it was the first attempt to standardize the fishi language and is heavily out of date.
+*NOTE: the part of this document below this is being kept for reference purproses, and some content may be correct, but it was the first attempt to standardize the fishi language and is heavily out of date.
 Refer to fishi.md instead of this file for an example; the correct parts of this file will eventually be worked into the manual